MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicy.md

     - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[LastModifiedDateTime <DateTime?>]`: The time when the role setting was last modified.
-  - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule1[]>]`: The collection of rules like approval rules and expiration rules.
+  - `[Rules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The collection of rules like approval rules and expiration rules.
 Supports $expand.
   - `[ScopeId <String>]`: The identifier of the scope where the policy is created.
 Can be / for the tenant or a group ID.
 Required.
   - `[ScopeType <String>]`: The type of the scope where the policy is created.
 One of Directory, DirectoryRole.
 Required.

-EFFECTIVERULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule1\[]>: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
+`EFFECTIVERULES <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>`: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
 For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
 Supports $expand.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget1>]`: unifiedRoleManagementPolicyRuleTarget
+  - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Caller <String>]`: The type of caller that's the target of the policy rule.
 Allowed values are: None, Admin, EndUser.
     - `[EnforcedSettings <String[]>]`: The list of role settings that are enforced and cannot be overridden by child scopes.
 Use All for all settings.